Arcadable/ArcadableVSCodeExtension/README.md

 // Truthy if value at list position is truthy.
 varName: ListValue = myList[1];
 varName: ListValue = myList[otherVarName];

+// Image value.
+Represents image data.
+// the asset should be raw rgb values.
+In gimp, export the image as "Raw Image Data", in the "Export as.." dialog file type selection.
+// Image with/height/color are all number values.
+varName: Image = ['assets/myImage.data', imageWidth, imageHeight, imageColor];

 ```

 Implemented instructions: